HOW WE ARE HELPING MOTHERS AND BABIES IN THE CONGO

 A healthy mother and her newborn baby – one of the first babies to be born at this hospital!

-Centre Hospitalier Rusayu was funded by the UK branch of Comfort Rwanda and Congo and opened in 2015 to provide an accessible safe place for women to give birth.
+Centre Hospitalier Rusayu was funded by Comfort International and opened in 2015 to provide an accessible safe place for women to give birth.
 It is also a small general hospital for a community of tens of thousands of people who previously had no access to healthcare.
 As well as maternity and general surgical and medical care, they also offer reparative surgery for women who have survived rape; and diagnosis and treatment of Malaria, Syphilis and HIV.
-The facilities and services at Centre Hospitalier Rusayo are continuing to expand as more money is donated to the project.
+The facilities and services at Centre Hospitalier Rusayo are continuing to expand as more needs are identified.
 Rusayo is an area near Goma in Eastern DRC that is home to internal Congolese refugees fleeing from war, rape and looting; and pygmies who have been forced out of the forests.

-For every woman who dies during childbirth in New Zealand 74 will die in Democratic Republic of Congo.
+Too many women and babies die unnecessarily during childbirth.
 In DRC 4 women are lost to complications of pregnancy and labour every hour and for each of these women, 20 to 30 more will suffer complications such as obstetric fistula.
-(1, 2).
-The newborn mortality rate in DRC is 38 times that in New Zealand (3, 4).
-Since the clinic has opened the rate in this area has halved.
+(1).
+Although the newborn mortality rate in DRC is high (2), the rate in Rusayo has halved since the clinic has opened.

-All profits of Mamatoto Nurtured Wellness will be added to the funds for Centre Hospitalier Rusayu.
+All donations from Mamatoto Nurtured Wellness will be added to the funds for Centre Hospitalier Rusayu.

-Visit www.comfort-rwanda-congo.org.uk/nz to find out more about the charity and ‘like’ the facebook page to stay updated with fundraising progress and events.
-You can also contact us to discuss how you can get involved with the work of Comfort International.
+If you would like to find out more about this charity please contact us to discuss how you can get involved with the work of Comfort International.